DaPhysikist/CSE151A_Taxi_Group/README.md

 ### Fare Prediction:

-When predicting fare price, the neural network performed well, with a R2 value of 0.869.
+When predicting fare price, the neural network performed well, with a R2 value of `0.869`.
 To improve our neural network, we could try to add some more layers.
 For now, it's a relatively simple neural network with only three dense layers.
 After adding more layers, we can add some dropout layers to ensure the model is able to propagate the loss properly through the model.
 We could also use a different optimizer, more high quality data, and more epochs.
-We also tried to do hyperparameter search to optimize the neural network, but we found that no matter what, we could not break the 0.869 R2 value.
+We also tried to do hyperparameter search to optimize the neural network, but we found that no matter what, we could not break the `0.869` R2 value.

-For our model, we opted to use 100k rows in an effort to avoid overfitting, so one thing we can try is changing the amount of data we use.
+For our model, we opted to use > 100,000 rows in an effort to avoid overfitting, so one thing we can try is changing the amount of data we use.
 Either using less rows, or using more rows and use regularization or dropout layers to avoid overfitting.

 Overall though, we’re pretty happy with the performance of this model.
-With the amount of noise that’s in our dataset, we know that achieving a 100% accuracy is generally unfeasible.
+With the amount of noise that’s in our dataset, we know that achieving performance near 100% accuracy is generally unfeasible.
 Any way we change our model could have an adverse effect by causing overfitting.
 With our current model, we found that if we tried to train our neural network for more than 110 epochs, our model would overfit and the accuracy would actually get worse, so more isn’t always the best.

 ### Trip Duration Prediction: